awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-wireless-log-entries.md

 +

 **`Join` and `Rejoin`**
-When you add a LoRaWAN device and connect it to AWS IoT Core for LoRaWAN, before your device can send uplink data, you must complete a process called `activation` or `join procedure`\.
+When you add a LoRaWAN device and connect it to AWS IoT Wireless, before your device can send uplink data, you must complete a process called `activation` or `join procedure`\.
 For more information, see [Add your wireless device to AWS IoT Core for LoRaWAN](connect-iot-lorawan-end-devices-add.md)\.

   For this event type, if you set log level to `INFO` when configuring the CLI for your wireless gateway resource, then in the logs:
   + If the event is successful, you'll see log messages that have a `logLevel` of `INFO`\.
 The messages will include details about the status of your join or rejoin request\.
 Following shows an example of this log entry\.
-For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Core for LoRaWAN resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.
+For more information about the `logLevel` and other fields in the log entry, see [AWS IoT Wireless resources and log levels](connect-iot-lorawan-configure-resource-logging.md#connect-iot-lorawan-log-levels-resources)\.

     ```
     {